decode-it/cook/doc/sphinx/cook/recipe.rst

    Remove all files under ``dir`` matching regular expresssion ``rel`` that were added before via the ``Recipe.add()`` function.
 These files are passed to the resolved (`Resolver`_) and then the flags are decided.
 By specifying some flags, the caller can override these flags.

-   Finally, the user can also supply a filter functor to filter out which files are passed to the resolver, or change the flags for those files.
+   The user can also supply a filter functor to filter out which files are passed to the resolver, or change the flags for those files.
 A filter functor should have the signature ``filter_functor(f) -> bool`` where ``f`` is a :class:`File` .

    :param dir: The directory.
 If relative, it is taken relative to :meth:`Recipe.working_dir`.
 No globbing or regular expression can be used.
    :type dir: String